gl-vis/gl-cone3d/README.md

     + `positions` *(Required)* An array of positions for the vector field, encoded as arrays
     + `vectors` *(Required)* An array of vectors for the vector field, encoded as arrays
+    + `meshgrid` Meshgrid for the vectors data array.
+Given as three arrays of numbers [xcoords, ycoords, zcoords].
+E.g. meshgrid: [[1,2,3], [-1,0,1], [0,10,20,30,40,50]].
+    + `coneSize` Size of the cones, scaled so that the reference cone size for the maximum vector magnitude is 1
+    + `absoluteConeSize` Size of the cones, scaled so that the reference cone size for vector magnitude 1 is one grid unit.
     + `colormap` Colormap for the cone plot.

 **Returns** A cone plot object that can be passed to gl-mesh3d.